-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Implementing this action across the entire LEA or school ensures that all students, regardless of their background or which class or school they are in, receive a consistent level of support and encouragement.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide Implementing this action across the entire LEA or school ensures that all students, regardless of their background or which class or school they are in, receive a consistent level of support and encouragement.
 This consistency is vital for equity and fairness.
-1.5 Action: Encouraging and Supporting Multilingual Learners in the Classroom Need: Scope: LEA-wide 1.6 Action: Promote Student and Parent Engagement & Communication Need: Improving communication, outreach and engagement from our families, and in particular from the classroom teacher Scope: LEA-wide Effective communication bridges gaps between what happens at school and at home, allowing parents and teachers to work together to support student learning and development.
+1.6 Action: Promote Student and Parent Engagement & Communication Need: While the action outlined above benefits all students, data indicates that our English Learners (EL), Foster Youth (FY), and Low-Income (LI) families are in need of additional methods to connect with our schools and district.
+Therefore, targeted actions are necessary to gain feedback from their experience so we can refine and enhance our support and outreach services.
+Improving these services will ensure our EL, FY, and LI are empowered and informed.
+Scope: LEA-wide Effective communication bridges gaps between what happens at school and at home, allowing parents and teachers to work together to support student learning and development.
 Clear, consistent communication ensures that parents are informed and involved in their child's educational process.
 Actively engaging families in the educational process increases their investment in the school community and their child's learning.
 Families who are well-informed and involved are more likely to support their child's academic efforts and participate in school activities.
+The aim to this action is to address and improve rates.
 Improved communication and outreach facilitate the building of trust between families and educators.
-Trusting relationships make it easier for Metric: 1.16: Number of outreach for parent-teacher conference calls
+Trusting relationships make it easier for teachers and parents to collaborate effectively and address student needs promptly and comprehensively.
+Again, the goal of this action is to address and improve rates.
+Tailored communication and engagement strategies acknowledge and respect the diverse needs, languages, and cultural backgrounds of families.
+This inclusivity strengthens the school's relationship with its community and ensures that Metric: 1.16: Number of outreach for parent-teacher conference calls Metric 2.12: District average attendance rate Metric 2.13: Percentage of students who attended school 96% or more of the time Refining internal tracking document for the parent-teacher conference calls to include unduplicated demographic data.